tamentis.com

 A 0.1g precision scale, I didn't use one for this

 cider, and ended up eye-balling my yeast.
-It's probably best not to
+It's usually best not to

 -